Rescuing a bat, step by step

 - Put a tea towel or soft cloth in the box for the bat to hide under.

-- Put in a small, shallow container (such as a plastic milk bottle top or furniture caster) with a few drops of water (not enough for the bat to drown in).
+- Prepare a bat "water dish."
+Take a small, shallow container such as a plastic milk bottle top or furniture caster and add just a few drops of water (not enough for the bat to drown in).
+Put this in the box so the bat can help itself to a drink.
 Make sure the water is topped up regularly.

 There's no need to give the bat any food, or to put anything in the box besides the cloth and water.